Noaaan/MythicMetals/PATCHNOTES.md

+# 0.25.1

+- Fixed and updated Runite Arrow textures
+- Fixed and updated Star Platinum Arrow textures
+- Fixed Star Platinum arrows not being able to be picked up (#312)
+- Added Mythic Metals tools to vanilla tags
+  - Swords to `#minecraft:swords`
+  - Axes to `#minecraft:axes`
+  - Pickaxes to `#minecraft:pickaxes`
+  - Shovels to `#minecraft:shovels`
+  - Hoes to `#minecraft:hoes`
+  - This should fix an issue related to enchanting tools

 # 0.25.0

 Initial port to 1.21.4.
 This version will likely not be supported for long, as I plan on skipping straight to 1.21.10/11.